mahdiwf/loan-prediction/README.md

 This shows the 10 most important factors for this prediction.
 Some of these features intuitively tell us that it is a major factor such as the last payment amount, installment size, and loan amount.

-Partial Dependency Display
+Partial Dependency Display <br>
+The following plots are selected to answer the questions/hypothesis asked in the assignment.

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/f69cbc13-5f54-4879-a4f9-2811ddc5c7ca)

-To answer the questions/hypothesis asked in the assignment:
 Partial dependence plots show how each variable or predictor affects the model's predictions.
 1) The higher the installment, the more likely the customer will not pay.
 It seems to make sense, but we could analyze the data deeper by comparing the installment with the income, so that we will have a better context.
 2) The join applications seem more likely to default.
 Are they unfortunately separated/divorced after the application?
 Do they pass the responsibility to each other?
 Some reasons I can think of.